Coming from where I’m from…

 Comin’ from where I’m from, I’m from

 I’m not trying to turn this post into a discussion on social issues, but there’s a lot of preaching in our society about how people can better themselves despite their environment and upbringing yet any one of us who has tried to make a lifestyle change knows deep down how difficult it truly is.
+The difficulty lies in our environment, but also our past.

 You may not understand the woman who stays in an abusive relationship, but it’s all she’s ever known.
 She was abused by her father and her mom’s boyfriend too.
 You can’t fathom why a 9yr old kid joins a gang, but that’s equivalent to survival in his environment.
 And both of his older brothers belong to the same gang.